Luppole/Luppole/README.md

 >
 > Python, C#, Java, JavaScript are my mothertounge languages :)
 >
-> Feel free to reach me out for project ideas / collabs, or even if you have a question about my projects ❓
+> Feel free to reach out to me for project ideas / collabs, or even if you have a question about my projects ❓

 ## 📊 | Statistics For The Nerds In The Crowd: